vyshakgit/VAKeyVault.WinForms/README.md

 # VAKeyVault.WinForms
-.Net 4.8 library to encrypt and decrypt using Azure key vault private keys

 A .NET Framework 4.8 class library that provides **secure encryption and decryption** using **Azure Key Vault**.
 Designed for **Windows Forms (WinForms)** and other desktop applications.